PayGreen/api-green-node/documentation/docs/doc2.md

 ```
 const sdk = new Sdk();
 ```
 Here, you have your first instance of the Sdk.
-Now to access to Api Green, it needs to be configured with your account informations and/or tokens, if you already have them.
+Now to access to API Green, it needs to be configured with your account informations and/or tokens, if you already have them.
 It's time to [authenticate!](doc3.md)